intel-hpdd/VagrantFiles/README.md

 vagrant reload [<vm name>]
 ```

 **Note:** Don't reboot a VM from within the guest shell.
 Always use the `vagrant reload` command from the host.
-Rebooting from within the guest causes invalidates the SSH configuration and will prevent a connection being made on the next boot.
+Rebooting from within the guest invalidates the SSH configuration and will prevent a connection being made on the next boot.

 To get the current status of all VMs in a project: